onosproject/ran-simulator/docs/api.md

-# Ransim APIs
+# RAN simulator APIs

-Ransim gRPC APIs are defined in [onos-api][onos-api] that are listed as follows:
+RAN simulator gRPC APIs are defined in [onos-api][onos-api] that are listed as follows:

 * **Model API**: provides means to create, delete and read RAN simulation model such as E2 nodes and cells.